 How is the procedure done?

-Prior to having an LP you will have labwork drawn.
-You need a sufficient platelet count to ensure that you blood will clot at the site after the procedure.
+Before having an LP, you will have blood drawn to check your labs.
+Your platelet count needs to be at a certain level so that your blood can clot at the needle site after the LP.
 Your provider will also talk to you about medications or allergies you have that could affect the procedure.

-- Once you are in a comfortable position your provider will feel your back to determine the best place to insert the lumbar puncture needle.
-It is important to remain still during this time unless you are instructed to move.
-Once your provider has determined where to insert the needle, he or she will mark the spot with either a marker, a pen or with a piece of plastic making an indentation into the skin.
+- Once you are comfortable, your provider will feel your back to find the best place to place the lumbar puncture needle.
+It is important to stay still during this time unless you are told to move.
+Once your provider has found where to place the needle, the area will be marked with a marker or with a piece of plastic to make an indent in the skin.

-- Your doctor will put on sterile gloves.
-The area is cleaned with a topical soap to prevent any germs from being introduced into the CSF.
-You will have a sterile drape placed on your back to cover the area not being affected by the lumbar puncture.
+- Your provider will put on sterile (very clean) gloves.
+The area is cleaned with soap to prevent any germs from entering the CSF.
+You will have a sterile drape placed on your back to cover the area not needed for the lumbar puncture.

-- Next, your provider will use a needle to give some anesthetic (numbing) medication in the area that the LP is being done.
-You may feel some burning or pressure for a few seconds before the numbing occurs.
-Your provider will touch the area and ask if you can feel it to ensure adequate numbness.
+- Next, your provider will use a needle to place numbing medication in the area where the LP is being done.
+You may feel some burning or pressure for a few seconds before the numbness starts.
+Your provider will touch the area and ask if you can feel it to make sure it is numb.

-- A long, thin needle is then used to enter the cerebrospinal space through the location that was previously marked and numbed.
-You may feel pressure but you should not feel pain.
+- A long, thin needle is used to enter the cerebrospinal space where it was marked and numbed.
+You may feel pressure, but you should not feel pain.
 It is important for you to stay as still as possible.
-If you need to move you must notify your provider first.
-If you are feeling pain it is important to notify your provider.
-Once in the needle is in the appropriate space, CSF is collected into test tubes.
-Your chemotherapy is then infused through this needle directly into the CSF.
-The whole procedure typically takes about 30 minutes.
+If you need to move, you must ask your provider first.
+If you are feeling pain, tell your provider right away.

-- Once the procedure is complete the needle is removed and either gauze secured with tape or another type of dressing is placed over where the needle was removed.
-You will then be instructed to lie flat for 30-60 minutes.
-When you have less CSF circulating than what is normal it can cause a headache.
+- Once the procedure is done, the needle is removed.
+A dressing is placed where the needle was removed.
+You will need to lie flat, often for about 60 minutes.
+When CSF is removed and there is less CSF in your body than normal, it can cause a headache.
 Lying flat will prevent a headache while your body makes more CSF to replace what was removed.
-If you do have headache notify your care provider or nurse.
+If you do have a headache, tell your provider.

-If you experience any other side effects, including dizziness, bleeding from the needle insertion site, blurry vision, uncontrolled nausea and vomiting or confusion, it is important to notify your physician immediately.
+If you have any other side effects, such as dizziness, bleeding from the needle insertion site, blurry vision, confusion, or nausea and/or vomiting that doesn’t get better, tell your provider right away.

-A lumbar puncture may be necessary to diagnose and treat your cancer.
-Like any aspect of your treatment, you should ask your provider to clarify any questions you may have.
+A lumbar puncture may be needed to diagnose and treat your cancer.
+Talk with your provider about why you are getting an LP and ask any questions you may have.